 While the country’s healthcare providers quickly rose to the challenge of providing virtual care due to the pandemic, there will come a day when the pandemic is behind us, and many people will still want to see their healthcare providers in person.
 Ideally, telehealth will remain a viable option rather than a necessity, its purpose being to work synergistically as a hybrid with in-person care.
 Telehealth has the promise of improving coordination of care, access to specialists otherwise not available, and convenience/removal of barriers such as travel time, child care, time off work, and greater care-seeking, which all lead to better health outcomes.
 The proven synergy of hybrid counseling and in-person healthcare during the pandemic has dramatically increased awareness of the benefits of using hybrid counseling to augment in-person care and the drawbacks of each.

 Though grounded in technology, the human factor remains the core of telehealth success.
 Being able to establish and maintain a therapeutic relationship is the core of behavioral healthcare.
-Informed, effective use of hybrid counseling technology that builds trust between a provider and patient requires specific skills, for which practitioners need to be trained.
+Informed, effective use of hybrid counseling technology that builds trust between a provider and patient requires specific skills for which practitioners need to be trained.
 Combining skilled use of innovative technology with greater access will result in improved quality of care.

-To accommodate the now-recognized need for a widespread broadband infrastructure, the recent Executive Order in the United States requires a report to be submitted from the Department of Health and Human Services, addressing:
+To accommodate the now-recognized need for widespread broadband infrastructure, the recent Executive Order in the United States requires a report to be submitted from the Department of Health and Human Services, addressing: